JawadLegend/NTFMARKETPLACE_graph/README.md

-# Graph NFT Marketplace FCC
+# Graph NFT Marketplace

-_This repo has been updated to work with Sepolia over Goerli._
+_This repo has been updated to work with Sepolia._

 # Quickstart